 The brothers deeded the mountain face to the United Daughters of the Confederacy in 1916.
 Work on the carving began in 1923 but was stopped numerous times before being finished in 1972.

 The state had purchased the mountain property in 1958 as “a memorial to the Confederacy.”
 The park opened on April 14, 1965 on the 100th anniversary of the assassination of President Abraham Lincoln.
 The monument was officially dedicated in 1970 in a ceremony attended by Vice President Spiro Agnew.

 Stone Mountain is reportedly considered a sacred place by the Ku Klux Klan.
 It’s where the group started their revival in 1915 after the film, “Birth of a Nation,” debuted.
 The Klan held a cross burning on top of the mountain every Labor Day from 1915 to 1965.

 There have been a number of calls over the decades to remove the Confederate carving.
 The Atlanta chapter of the NAACP calls it a “glorification of white supremacy.”

 Stacy Abrams made removal of the carving a campaign issue during her unsuccessful bid for Georgia governor in 2018.

 However, any changes to the granite wall must be approved by the state Legislature.
 So far, that hasn’t happened.

 However, in late May 2021, the Stone Mountain Memorial Association board voted to establish an on-site museum that details the history behind the carvings.
-The plan also will relocate a Confederate flag plaza from the monument’s walk-up entrance to an area near the base of the mountain that already has number of tributes to the Civil War South.
+The plan also will relocate a Confederate flag plaza from the monument’s walk-up entrance to an area near the base of the mountain that already has a number of tributes to the Civil War South.
 Georgia law prohibits removing the flags from the site.
-The plan also changes the logo of the association, which now features a rendering of the carving.

 From Stone Mountain, we make our way back toward Interstate 20, our traveling companion from our first full day in Texas.